In this section

 Located in Highland Perthshire with offices in Blair Atholl, the estate is centred around the famous landmark of Blair Castle.
 Steeped in history, the castle and grounds are open to the public for day visitors, corporate events, functions and weddings.

-Equal in splendour to the castle is the magnificent landscape of the 145,000-acre estate in which it is set, which offers beautifully scenic vistas of rolling farmland and wild open hills.
+Equal in splendour to the castle is the magnificent landscape of the 145,000-acre estate in which it is set, which offers beautiful scenic vistas of rolling farmland and wild open hills.

 To follow are our three core land management operations, remembering it is ultimately their combined output and contribution that provides the key to what makes Atholl a special place to work or visit.